Lizzie Le Blond: EMLB SB4 Climbing Scersceau

 EMLB SB4 Climbing Scersceau

 This collection was donated to our museum specifically based upon the pioneering works of Osa Johnson, the titular female explorer from the name of our museum.
 The donor, a proud Kansan who literally bought the collection to save it from being destroyed, gave it to our organization with the hope that by teaming it with Osa's films and photographs, Kansas could become a repository for the works and archives of inspirational women from many different fields of studies and backgrounds.
 Osa and Lizzie knew many of the same explorers and adventurers, and their areas of innovation and prominent professional works overlap.
 They are also distinctive enough, however, to profoundly enhance the museum's ability to reach new audiences.
 Kansas has a rich history of empowering women, and our museum hopes to encourage the continuation of this tradition by preserving and presenting examples of positive individuality across race, gender and social boundaries.
-We hope continued research of and access to these works will allow us to identify a number of unknown peoples and locales…such as this image which listed only as “English Church.”
+We hope continued research of and access to these works will allow us to identify a number of unknown peoples and locales…such as this image of one of Lizzie's many climbs.